Do Teachers Need Liability Insurance? [8 Reasons to Buy Your Own]

 The most common lawsuits against teachers include:

-Did you know that educators have been charged with battery for breaking up a fight or accused of negligence for not breaking up a fight?
+Did you know?
+Educators have been charged with battery for breaking up a fight or accused of negligence for not breaking up a fight.
 Teachers have to walk a fine line to balance their legal risks.
 When your financial and professional future can come down to a split-second decision, insurance is crucial.

 This is where teacher liability insurance comes in.
 Comprehensive insurance for teachers includes two main types of coverage: general liability and professional liability.